takumicodes/REN-AI/ReadME.md

 Thank you for downloading **REN AI**.

 This repository contains the source code for the REN AI project.
-Note that this distribution does **not** include any large language model; only the hard‑coded functions included by the author will operate.
+Note that this distribution does **not** include any large language model; only the hard‑coded functions included by me will operate.
 If you wish to extend the assistant with your own commands you must modify `back_end.py` (or the relevant function definitions).

 ---